kyungjae-lee/engineers-notebook/cpp-programming/classes-and-objects.md

   delete sunny_account;
   ```

+  > This is very powerful, because, for example, if we have an object whose balance is 20 million dollars and we know that that must have been an error, then the only place where that error could have happened in this example is in the deposit method.
+There's no way that any other part of the program could have changed that value since the value is private.
+  >
+  > This makes testing and debugging code much easier.

 ## Implementing Member Methods

 * Very similar to how we implemented functions
-* Member methods have access to member attributes (Don't need to pass them as arguments!)
+* Member methods have access to member attributes (Don't need to pass them as arguments as we do with regular functions!)
-* Can be implemented inside the class declaration (Implicitly inline)
+* Can be implemented inside the class declaration
+  * If you do this, the method becomes implicitly inline.
+  * While this is okay for small and relatively simple methods, it is a good practice to implement larger, more complex methods outside of the class declaration.

-* Can be implemented outside the class declaration (Need to use `Class_name::method_name`)
+* Can be implemented outside the class declaration
+  * To do this you need to use `Class_name::method_name` to tell the compiler that you are implementing a method for a specific class.
+  * The compiler can then type check the method implementation when it sees them.

-* Can be separate specification from implementation
+* Can separate specification from implementation.
+This makes the class much easier to manage.
-  * `.h` file for the class declaration
+  * `.h`/`.hpp` file for the class declaration
   * `cpp` file for the class implementation

 ### Examples